 Over 1 billion pounds of cash is held back by Britain’s top construction companies from their small- and medium-sized contractors, according to the Specialist Engineering Contractors’ Group.

 SEC, an industry body that represents about 60,000 companies, has written to the government requesting the creation of project bank accounts – or ring-fenced accounts to protect payments on running construction projects.

-If you are a Construction company in need of funding please view our website for more information and funding options.
+If you are a Construction Company in need of funding please visit and fill the form .